This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 A post-traumatic psychological injury can lead to a deep, persistent state of low physical and mental energy in response to the body's psychological and physiological resources being overworked for an extended period of time.

-If the fatigue continues uninterrupted it will lead to burnout, a state of physical, mental, and emotional exhaustion following a chronic episode of severe stress and physiological disruption and markers includeAn overwhelm “hangover” refers to the lingering physical, emotional, and psychological effects on the body's mental and physical resources and symptoms includeRecovery time can vary according to the individual, but often lasts anything from several hours to a few days or, in more extreme cases, over a week.
+If the fatigue continues uninterrupted it will lead to burnout, a state of physical, mental, and emotional exhaustion following an extended episode of severe stress and physiological disruption and markers includeAn overwhelm “hangover” refers to the lingering physical, emotional, and psychological effects on the body's mental and physical resources and symptoms includeRecovery time can vary according to the individual, but often lasts anything from several hours to a few days or, in more extreme cases, over a week.

 How would you describe the amount of physical and emotional energy you are able to muster to tackle your everyday with interest, motivation and confidence?